gravitational/teleport/docs/4.0/aws_oss_guide.md

 - SSH Certs: Created and self signed by the `authentication server` and is used to delegate access to Teleport nodes.

+### AWS Systems Manager Parameter Store
+To add new nodes to a Teleport Cluster, we recommend using a [strong static token](https://gravitational.com/teleport/docs/admin-guide/#example-configuration).
+SSM can be also used to store the enterprise licence.

 ## Setting up a HA Teleport Cluster
 Teleport config based setup offers a wide range of customization for customers.
 This guide offers a range of setup options for AWS.
 If you have a very large accounts,